 The Golden Gate is an icon of San Francisco and one of the most recognizable landmarks in the world.
-It is also one of the most popular tourist destinations, with over 10 million visitors each year.
+It is also one of the most popular tourist destinations, with over 10 million visitors annually.

 But what does the future hold for the Golden Gate?

-The bridge is currently undergoing a major seismic retrofit project, which is expected to be completed in 2030.
-This will make the bridge even more resistant to earthquakes and will help ensure that it remains a safe and reliable structure for many years to come.
+The bridge is undergoing a major seismic retrofit project, expected to be completed in 2030.
+This will make the bridge even more resistant to earthquakes and help ensure it remains safe and reliable for many years.

-Beyond the seismic retrofit, there are no immediate plans for major changes or upgrades to the Golden Gate.
+Beyond the seismic retrofit, no immediate plans exist for significant changes or upgrades to the Golden Gate.
 However, as time goes on, there may be opportunities to make improvements to enhance the structure or add new features.
 The Early Years: Construction of the Golden Gate

 In January 1933, the construction of the Golden Gate began.
 The project took four years to complete and was the largest bridge project in the world at the time.

-The design of the bridge was also revolutionary, and it became an iconic symbol of San Francisco and the American West.
+The bridge’s design was revolutionary, becoming an iconic symbol of San Francisco and the American West.

 Despite its challenges, the Golden Gate Bridges is one of the most beloved landmarks in the United States.
 Every year, millions of people visit the bridge, and it has become an international symbol of America’s can-do spirit.